How supply chains need to adapt to a shifting global landscape 1

 • The World Economic Forum and Kearney present four plausible global outlooks for the future of supply chains, each with distinct implications for trade, regulation and resilience.

 As 2025 unfolds, shifting trade dynamics and geopolitical tensions are reshaping the global order – and with it, supply chains.
 Amid uncertainty, business leaders and investors remain in a wait-and-see mode.
-This delays strategic commitments and capital investments, potentially impacting innovation.
+This delays strategic commitments and capital investments, potentially impacting .
 Prolonged uncertainty, however, should not cause decision paralysis.
 While clarity on geopolitical and economic trajectories remains elusive, businesses must act to keep supply chains moving.

 Four outlooks take shape, driven by two global forces: Geopolitical Fragmentation and Global Economic Convergence (see figure).
 While divergence and misalignment between regions are likely, a cohesive global order remains improbable in the near term.
 Institutions such as the IMF, OECD and UN project continued growth headwinds amid rising global uncertainty.
 This will dampen strategic planning and investment.
 In response, we must adopt a practical lens to define future outlooks reflecting real-world dynamics.